rancher/docs/content/rancher/v2.x/en/best-practices/v2.5/rancher-managed/containers/_index.md

   - /rancher/v2.x/en/best-practices/containers
 ---

-Running well built containers can greatly impact the overall performance and security of your environment.
+Running well-built containers can greatly impact the overall performance and security of your environment.

 Below are a few tips for setting up your containers.